 For his final undergraduate project, Lucas turned his attention back to his love of cars, the same love which had landed him in a ditch and almost ended his life; the very reason he was at USC to begin with.

-Although the the title card shows only the numbers, it is also sometimes referred to as “1:42.08 to Qualify” and “1:42.08: A Man and His Car” (although it is unclear where either of those titles come from).
+Although the the title card shows only the numbers, it is also sometimes referred to as “1:42.08 to Qualify” (the name on the script) and “1:42.08: A Man and His Car” (unclear where this titles came from).
 It’s a frantic little film portraying the driver, renowned race car driver Peter Brock, of a sleek yellow racing car—a borrowed 1100cc G Modified Lotus 23—running laps on a course in an attempt to qualify for a race.

 Opening at sunrise on a crew prepping the car prior to the run, it’s brimming right out of the gate with the kinds of touches that define Lucas’s early work.
 And though he had started blending his love of cars with his love of cinema in Herbie, this was an all-out love letter.

 Not only is it shot in 16mm color—unheard of for a student film in those days, not to mention very costly—it was also shot entirely on location, which is to say off-campus at Willow Springs Raceway, north of Los Angeles.
 Which despite Lucas excused himself out of by pointing out that ‘everyone did it’, was against student regulations which strictly forbid leaving the university grounds.
 To top it off, the film even had an aerial shot in it, courtesy of a plane allegedly borrowed from a friend!

 Whether fueled by his early success on the film student circuits and building reputation as a savant, or simply by the general air of 60s rebellion, Lucas had already adopted a disregard for rules and regulations.